I am not artistic, but I love to decoupage. Collage and glue — right up my unartistic alley!

 I still get many compliments on this stool!
 And it was easy and fun to make.

-Step Two: Cut out a mountain of words, images, pictures, colors, whatever from that stack of magazines you have sitting next to your sofa.
-This is an easy activity to do while catching up on House of Cards or watching Sleepless in Seattle or Pride and Prejudice for the tenth time.
+Cut out a mountain of words, images, pictures, colors, whatever from that stack of magazines you have sitting next to your sofa.
+This is an easy activity to do while catching up on This is Us or watching Pride and Prejudice for the tenth (twentieth?) time.

 I went out in the morning, painted on a layer and then did it again in the evening.
 You will notice that you are building up layers of polyurethane.
 The bumps will be covered and the stool will get smooth.